Israel withholds funds, weighs lawsuits against Palestinians

-JERUSALEM Israel has decided to withhold critical tax revenue from the Palestinians and is seeking ways to bring war crimes prosecutions in the United States and elsewhere against President Mahmoud Abbas and other senior figures, Israeli officials said on Saturday.
+JERUSALEM Israel will withhold critical tax revenue and seek ways to bring war crimes prosecutions against Palestinian leaders in retaliation for Palestinian moves to join the International Criminal Court (ICC), Israeli officials said on Saturday.

 The ICC was set up to try war crimes and crimes against humanity such as genocide.
 Israel and the United States object to unilateral approaches by the Palestinians to world bodies, saying they undermine prospects for negotiating a peaceful settlement of the decades-old Middle East conflict.

-In a first punitive response to Abbas' approach to the ICC, Prime Minister Benjamin Netanyahu decided in consultation with senior ministers on Thursday to withhold a monthly transfer of tax revenue totalling some 500 million shekels ($125 million), an Israeli official said on Saturday.

-The funds are critical to running the Palestinian Authority, which has limited self-rule, and paying public sector salaries.
-Israel took a similar step in December 2012, freezing revenue transfers for three months in anger at the Palestinians' launch of a statehood recognition campaign at the United Nations.
+The tax revenues are critical to running the Palestinian Authority, which exercises limited self-rule, and paying public sector salaries.
+Israel took a similar step in December 2012, freezing revenue transfers for three months in anger at the Palestinians' launch of a campaign for recognition of statehood at the United Nations.

+"This is highway robbery.
+Not only is this illegal, they are adding money theft to land theft.
+The revenues belong to the Palestinian people, they go to pay salaries and support our economy.
+Israel has no business deciding to steal our funds," senior Palestinian negotiator Hanan Ashrawi told Reuters.

 Under interim peace deals from the 1990s, Israel collects at least $100 million a month in duties on behalf of the Palestinian Authority.

-In addition to the revenue freeze, an Israeli official said Israel was "weighing the possibilities for large-scale prosecution in the United States and elsewhere" of President Abbas and other senior Palestinians.
+In addition to the revenue freeze, an Israeli official said Israel was "weighing the possibilities for large-scale prosecution in the United States and elsewhere" of Palestinian President Mahmoud Abbas and other senior Palestinian officials.

-Israel would probably press these cases via non-governmental groups and pro-Israel legal organisations capable of filing lawsuits abroad, a second Israeli official said, explaining how the mechanism might work.
+Israel would probably press these cases via non-governmental groups and pro-Israel legal organisations capable of filing lawsuits abroad, a second Israeli official said.

-Israel sees the heads of the Palestinian Authority in the occupied West Bank as collaborators with Hamas militant Islamists in Gaza because of a unity deal they forged in April, the officials said.
+Israel sees the heads of the Palestinian Authority in the occupied West Bank as collaborators with the Islamist militant group Hamas, which dominates Gaza, because of a unity deal they forged in April, the officials said.

-Netanyahu has previously warned that unilateral moves by the Palestinian Authority at the U.N. would expose its leaders to prosecution over support for Hamas, viewed by Israel as a terrorist organisation.
+Netanyahu had previously warned that unilateral moves by the Palestinian Authority at the United Nations would expose its leaders to prosecution over support for Hamas, viewed by Israel and much of the West as a terrorist organisation.

 Palestinians seek a state in Gaza, the West Bank and East Jerusalem, lands Israel captured in the 1967 Middle East War.

-Momentum to recognise a Palestinian state has built since Abbas succeeded in a bid for de facto recognition at the U.N.
+Momentum to recognise a Palestinian state has been building since Abbas succeeded in a bid for de facto recognition at the U.N.
 General Assembly in 2012, which made Palestinians eligible to join the ICC.

+Abbas opted to join the ICC after losing a motion last week in the U.N.
+Security Council to set a 2017 deadline for a Palestinian state to be established in land occupied by Israel.

 The United States, Israel's main ally, supports an eventual independent Palestinian state, but has argued against unilateral moves like Friday's, saying they could damage the peace process.